So you're downtown and you want to learn a little history. Let's say you've only got an hour, and you haven't booked a tour.

 9. Oldest liquor store (120 East Bay St.)

 Located at East Bay and Exchange streets, the Tavern at Rainbow Row claims to be the oldest liquor store in the United States, selling spirits to the famously boozy Holy City since 1686.
 Charlestonians found ways to keep the party going even through the dark years of Prohibition, running a number of speakeasies around the corner on Broad Street that were known as "blind tigers," the namesake of a local bar today.

 10. Old Exchange and Provost Dungeon (122 East Bay St.)

 Built in 1771, the Old Exchange building became a prisoner-of-war dungeon under British control during the Revolutionary War.
 After the war, South Carolina Patriots debated and ratified the U.S. Constitution in this building in 1788.
 It later became a site for slave auctions as Charleston played a major role in the slave trade that propped up the Southern economy.
 Today, it's a historic landmark and museum run by the Daughters of the American Revolution; tickets are $10 if you want to go inside.

 11. Peoples Building (18 Broad St.)

-Charleston isn't known for its tall buildings, but this eight-story steel-framed building, constructed at Broad and State streets in 1911 and designed by Swedish architect Victor Frohling, is considered the city's first high-rise.
+Charleston isn't known for its tall buildings, but this eight-story steel-framed building, built at Broad and State streets in 1911 and designed by Swedish architect Victor Frohling, is considered the city's first high-rise.
 After extensive renovations in 2014, a single condominium in this building went on the market for $19.5 million, making it the most expensive condo in Charleston history.